 As far as theme park food prices go, Tokyo Disneyland and DisneySea are very reasonably priced.
 You can get a huge cup of french fries for 500 yen, a decent sized slice of pizza for around 450 yen and from what I saw, the fancier “meals” were better than expected at less than 2,000 yen (they usually include a main meal, drink and a side of some sort).

-- Bring your own snacks – Hit up any of the thousands of convenience stores around Japan before you head to the Disney parks.
+- Bring your own snacks – Hit up any of the hundreds of convenience stores around Tokyo before you head to the Disney parks.
 You’re allowed to bring in your own snacks, so stock up!
 This will not only save you money, but also save you a ton of time throughout the day, as the lines for restaurants and food carts can be painfully long.

 Note: Expect to wait at least half an hour for the most popular popcorn carts!

 - Bring a water bottle – There are tons of water fountains within both parks.
 Usually you’ll find at least one in each of the different lands, so there’s no shortage of cold water available for free.
 Russell and I were glad we brought our own water bottles, as it saved so much time and money throughout the day!

 - Eat lunch earlier in the day – Waiting in long lines at a theme park is inevitable.
 But we were surprised at just how long the lines were at food carts and restaurants around the park.
 So we suggest eating lunch earlier as opposed to, well, lunch time!
 The restaurants in particular remain fairly quiet up until 11am, so head there earlier in the day to save some time.
 Every minute counts, especially if you’ve only got one day to explore the park!

 Rides, Parades & Fast Passes